IngmarBitter/defenders/md/GodAttributes/GodOmnicience.slides.md

 ![](OmniPics/GodOpenBooks.jpg style="float: right; width: 9rem")

-* Example: Success of the Allied invasion on D-Day
+* Example: Success of traveling Back To The Future
-  * Requires Winston Churchill to exist
+  * Requires parents to meet and fall in love
-  * Involves innumerable contingencies (e.g., timing of Churchill’s conception)
+  * Involves innumerable contingencies (dad overcoming fear, right opportunity, lightning at the right time, ...)
 * Only an infinite mind could direct free creatures toward His ends

 ---